Currently the Organ Media Foundation is supporting the following projects

 The Organ Experience is our third audio stream.
 It plays almost all of the music from the Organlive library, but grouped into 30 minute to 2-hour playlists of similarly themed music.
 To tune in to this free broadcast, visit OrganExperience.com.

-At The Organ is a weekly show about the classical organ, its music, and the people behind it.
-With a focus on education about organ music, composers, the history of the music and the instrument, the show addresses timely topics as well as events in history from the week, and includes interviews with organists and organbuilders.
-Episodes can be heard at 6am and 6pm Central time on Organlive.com, and on www.attheorgan.com.
+At The Organ is a podcast about the classical organ, its music, and the people behind it.
+With a focus on education about organ music, composers, the history of the music and the instrument, and includes interviews with organists and organbuilders.
+The podcast is available in iTunes, Google Play, Stitcher, and all episodes are available at www.attheorgan.com.

 The Organ Media Foundation is capable of delivering audio from live events almost anywhere in the world via the Internet.
 In February and March of 2013 we broadcast two live concert events from Third Baptist Church in St. Louis, Missouri, and the entire 2013 International Organ Concert Series from the Cathedral Basilica of St. Louis was broadcast live on Organlive.com.
-In May of 2014 the dedication of a new Casavant Organ by Vincent Dubois was one of our most-heard broadcasts, and in March of 2016 we broadcast the dedication of a new Schoenstein organ by Scott Dettra.
+In May of 2014 the dedication of a new Casavant Organ by Vincent Dubois was one of our most-heard broadcasts.
+In March of 2016 we broadcast the dedication of a new Schoenstein organ by Scott Dettra, and in June of 2017 we carried the dedication recital of the new Reuter organ in the Cathedral of the Immaculate Conception in Springfield, Illinois.
 If you are interested in having us broadcast and or archiving a classical organ event, concert, masterclass, lecture, or any other such event, please contact us for more information on how we can work together.

 Upcoming projects include expansion of websites of organ and organ performance-related data.
 We would like to make it as easy as possible for people to discover information about organs, organists, organ events, and organizations near them or around the world.
 Exploration of the best methods for presenting this information is ongoing.